FizzeyDev/PokemonUniteDraft/README.md

-# Pokemon Unite Draft Simulator
+# Pokemon Unite Tools by Fizzey

-Made by Fizzey, Pokemon Unite Player, this repository hosts the Pokémon Unite Draft Simulator website :
+Made by Fizzey, Pokemon Unite Player, this repository hosts the Pokémon Unite Tools website :
 👉 [Direct Link](https://fizzeydev.github.io/PokemonUniteDraft/)

 ---

+## Features

+This website, Unite Tools, as many use:
+- Pokemon Unite Draft Simulator
+- Pokemon Unite Tierlist Creator [BETA]
+- Pokemon Unite Dynamic Map [SOON]

 ## About

-This website was created by a player, for players, with the goal of helping anyone who wants to practice and improve their drafting skills in Pokémon Unite.
+This website was created by a player, for players, with the goal of helping anyone who wants to practice and improve their differents skills in Pokémon Unite.

 Built with HTML/CSS and enhanced with a custom JavaScript script, the site is hosted on GitHub Pages.